ScottLogic/blog/_posts/2019-05-17-webassembly-compiler.md

 title: Build your own WebAssembly Compiler
 date: 2019-05-17 00:00:00 Z
 categories:
-- ceberhardt
 - Tech
 author: ceberhardt
 layout: default_post
 summary: Have you ever wanted to write your own compiler? ... yes? ... of course you have!
 I've always wanted to have a go at writing a compiler, and with the recent release of WebAssembly, I had the perfect excuse to have a go.
 image: ceberhardt/assets/wasm-compiler/wasm-mandelbrot.png
 ---